 Or, you could be an aspiring podcaster looking for inspiration!

 In any case, we’re about to do a deep dive on some of the best podcasts of all time, why they’re so successful, and how you can take away some success tips from each.

 Now, let’s get started!

 The Ron Burgundy Podcast is basically a continuation of the movie Anchorman.
 In the movie, the main character played by Will Ferrell (Ron Burgundy) is a highly unique news anchorman that employs sarcastic, tongue-in-cheek comedy.
 While the movies are hilarious, so is the podcast they developed to allow the character of Ron Burgundy to continue its legacy.

 Every episode has its own theme, and topics range from serious to more comedic, with most episodes being comedy based.
 One of the greatest parts of the show is that Will Ferrell, who plays Ron, rarely breaks character.
 This makes the podcast feel even more real, even though the character he's playing is not.

-This podcast is one of, if not the most successful comedy podcast of all time and one of the most fun podcasts to listen to.
+This podcast is one of, if not the most, successful comedy podcast of all time and one of the most fun podcasts to listen to.

 So, what can we learn?

 First things first, leveraging a story to keep things interesting.
 The story of Ron Burgundy was supposed to end once you finished watching the movies, but with the podcast, you have the ability to listen to your favorite anchorman almost every week!